charlesportwoodii/www.erianna.com/content/nsupdate-dynamic-dns-updates-with-bind9.md

 The reason I made this post is to hopefully eliminate most of the troubleshooting.
 The biggest issues that you’ll run into are either issued with AppArmor preventing the journal file being create, or TSIG errors.

 1. If you run into issues with AppArmor, see the very first section of this guide.
-2. If you get TSIG errors
+2. If `nsupdate` returns a TSIG transfer error like the following:
     ```bash
     request has invalid signature: TSIG transfer: tsig verify failure (BADSIG)
     ```

-    Then you’re key is messed up.
+    Then the generated key isn't valid.
 I recommend starting this guide over and carefully re-reading all of the instructions and notes.
-The biggest issue I had when getting this setup was that I wasn’t adding a (.) period to the end of my dnssec-keygen command, which was messing things up.
-Other things you may want to check are
+The biggest issue I had when getting this setup was that I wasn’t adding a (.) period to the end of my `dnssec-keygen` command, which resulted in an incorrectly generated key.
+Other things to check are:

-    - Verifying the key was copied correctly to your key section of /etc/bind/named.conf.local
+    - Verifying the key was copied correctly to your key section of `/etc/bind/named.conf.local`.
-    - Verify your allow-update section specifies the right key
+    - Verify your allow-update section specifies the right key.

 If this guide helped your out at all, or your have any questions or comments I’d love to hear from you.
-Be sure to sign up and leave a comment below!